 During the gastrointestinal unit, we encountered a series of confusing terms when discussing pathologies of the biliary tract.
 Terms such as cholangitis, cholelithiasis, choledocholithiasis, cholecystitis, and cholecystectomy were difficult to differentiate as they look and sound similar.
 I created a handout for my class as shown in Figure 2 which displayed the formulaic approach to these terms and the response was amazing!
-By learning the individual roots, my classmates were able to better differentiate these terms which reduced the amount of memorization needed.
+By learning the individual roots, my classmates were able to better differentiate these terms, thereby reducing the time required for memorization.